 No. 1 Georgia motivated to end SEC championship game drought

-ATHENS, Ga.
-(AP) Georgia's recent frustrations in the Southeastern Conference championship game are providing extra motivation for the Bulldogs to remain focused this week.
+ATHENS, Ga. — Georgia’s recent frustrations in the Southeastern Conference championship game are providing extra motivation for the Bulldogs to remain focused this week.

 Georgia is the defending national champion, but most players are still looking for their first conference championship.